 trying to clarify throughout many of his letters of the New Testament.

-was an observance of the old covenant.
+Apparently there was confusion about circumcision in the early church, being an observance of the old covenant.
 God commanded Abraham to be circumcised

 as a sign that he believed when God spoke to him and he journeyed to a foreign